NOTE: this is a blog post from 2016 not 2023!

-In the Ukraine only, the word ‘lustration’ means to be unemployable in the civil service any person who worked for the President 2010-2014 and/or worked in the Soviet Communist Party KGB as an agent, spy, informant, saboteur, insurrectionist or ethnocrat.
+In the Ukraine only, the word ‘lustration’ means you are unemployable as a civil servant if you worked for the President of Ukraine between 2010-2014 and/or served the Soviet Communist Party as an agent, spy, informant, saboteur, insurrectionist or ethnocrat.

-Especially all those spies on the dole-queue trying to look inconspicuous.
-Apparently, there was a Ukrainian revolution of sorts circa 2014, and the voice of the disgruntled horde spoke as one.
+Apparently there was a revolution of sorts circa-2014, and the voice of the disgruntled horde spoke as one.
 The new government claimed to have listened, and by enforcing lustration are slowly filling their ranks with fresh faces, driving Soviet-era cronyism and corruption out of Ukrainian politics.

-Embarrassed by the Panama Papers scandal, what do these post-Soviet kleptocrats do?
+Embarrassed by the Panama Papers scandal, what did these post-Soviet kleptocrats do?
 They bait and switch.
-The fat-cats have promoted kittens into senior civil service positions as proof of their determination to purge the old Soviet apparatchiks and make way for a new generation of energetic young reformers.
+The fat-cats have promoted slender-kittens into senior civil service positions as prima facie evidence of their determination to purge the old Soviet apparatchiks and make way for a new generation of energetic young reformers.

-That way nobody will notice as they continue to wheelbarrow stacks of loot into their offshore accounts, because the public will be alternately outraged or engrossed by social-media frenzy swirling around their new Deputy Interior Minister, Anastasia Deyeva, 23.
+That way nobody will notice while they wheelbarrow stacks of loot into offshore accounts.
+Instead, the public will be alternately outraged or engrossed by the social-media frenzy swirling around new Deputy Interior Minister Anastasia Deyeva, aged 23.

-Or the chief of Customs, Yulia Marushevska, 27.
+Or Chief of Customs Yulia Marushevska, aged 27.

-Or the head of the Justice Ministry’s anti-corruption department, Anna Kalynchuk, 23.
+Or head of the Justice Ministry’s anti-corruption department, Anna Kalynchuk, aged 23.

-His right-hand man, Finance Minister Oleksandr Danyliuk, must be a true financial genius if he cans somehow survive on the measly $7000 personal income he declared last year.
-Not at all helped by the foreign directorships he still maintains for gratis, it appears.
+His right-hand man, Finance Minister Oleksandr Danyliuk, must be a true financial genius if he somehow survived on the measly $7000 personal income he declared last year.
+Not at all assisted by the foreign directorships he still maintains, apparently for gratis.

-You don’t need to see pictures of these gentlemen, because we all know what old-school Euro-bloc power looks like.
-Like a rugby player’s knee, or a Russian mobster’s face.
-And these are the guys hiring the next generation of Ukrainian leaders, on their talent apparently, because it couldn’t possibly be on their demonstrated experience.
+You don’t need to see pictures of these gentlemen because we all know what old-school Euro-bloc powerbrokers look like.
+They resemble a rugby player’s knee, or a Russian mobster’s face.

-Yulia Timoshenko, a millionaire gas oligarch in her own right and twice former Prime Minister of Ukraine has her steely eyed gaze on the ultimate prize.
-But this is all a good thing, isn’t it?
-If you believe that better = younger, and that best = female then it makes sense that the best option of all = young female.
+Yulia Timoshenko, millionaire gas oligarch in her own right and twice former Prime Minister of Ukrainem, has set her steely gaze on the ultimate prize.
+This is all a good thing isn’t it?
+If we believe that better = younger and that best = female then it makes sense that the best option of all = young female.